Solar System Class 8 Notes Pdf

 - 6th planet from the sun

-- 2nd largest planet of solar system
+- 2nd largest planet in the solar system

 - like Jupiter, it is also made mostly of hydrogen and helium.